Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Introduction

-Concurrently, there have been recent endeavors to investigate the influence of simulation resolution on the properties of gas within the halo, specifically the circumgalactic medium (CGM) \citep{Hummels2018,Suresh2019,Nelson2020,Bennett2020}. \citet{Bennett2020} find that an increasing resolution around shocks leads to $\sim 50\%$ denser cold gas in the CGM and $\sim 25\%$ more inflow, which gives a much more multiphasic and turbulent picture of the CGM than the usual one from the state-of-the-art cosmological simulations. \citet{Nelson2020} also shows that a resolution of $\Delta x < 100 \, \rm pc$ is needed to resolve the small-scale cold gas structure in the CGM fully.
+Concurrently, there have been recent endeavors to investigate the influence of simulation resolution on the properties of gas within the halo, specifically the circumgalactic medium (CGM) \citep{Peeples2019,VandeVoort2019,Hummels2019,Suresh2019,Nelson2020,Bennett2020}. \citet{Bennett2020} find that increasing their mass resolution by a factor of $512$ near shocks increases the cold gas content in the CGM by $\sim 50\%$ and the inflow rate of cold gas by $\sim 25\%$ compared to typical case, which gives a much more multiphase and turbulent picture of the CGM than the usual one from the state-of-the-art cosmological simulations.
+However, they do not fully achieve convergence at their finest resolution. \citet{Nelson2020} also shows that a resolution of $\Delta x < 100 \, \rm pc$ is needed to fully resolve the small-scale cold gas structure in the CGM of massive galactic haloes ($M_{\rm{h}}>10^{12}\, M_{\sun}$) at redshift $z=0.5$.
 In the case of cold stream accretion, the lack of resolution does not allow the development of Kelvin-Helmholtz Instabilities (KHI) at the interface between the cold dense gas of the stream and the hot diffuse CGM.
 These instabilities can shorten the lifetime of the stream as first studied by \citet{Mandelker2016}.
-Given that the typical resolution of CGM in most cosmological simulations at virial radius is around $\sim 1\, \kpc$, it also suggests the need to further study the cold stream evolution using high-resolution simulations.
+Given that the typical resolution of CGM in most cosmological simulations near the virial radius is around $\sim 1\, \kpc$, it also suggests the need to study the cold stream evolution further using high-resolution simulations.